The Cahill Advantage

 Cahill is among the most successful law firms in the world, offering associates unparalleled career development opportunities.
 With a history of legal innovation dating back to 1919, Cahill is trusted by market-leading financial institutions, companies and their boards to manage their most important transactions, regulatory matters and litigation.
 Cahill is based in New York, with offices in Washington D.C. and London.

-Motivated associates benefit from the firm’s “free market system,” which enables them to seek out assignments and teams that best meet their preferences and goals.
-Few firms give associates such an opportunity to choose their own career track and to seek out the work they want to do and the partners with whom they want to work.
+Associates are afforded the opportunity seek out the kinds of assignments and teams that best meet their preferences and goals.
+Few firms give associates such an opportunity to help direct their own career track and to seek out the work they want to do and the partners with whom they want to work.

 At Cahill, the cornerstone of career development is “responsibility when ready.”
 Associates earn substantive roles as soon as they demonstrate ability and commitment.
 There is no arbitrary or sequential system to hold them back.
 When associates show the necessary skill, judgment and work ethic, they are given a level of responsibility that exceeds what is afforded associates at most other firms.